African Cities

 > YouTube

-Miriam Maina is from Nairobi and is a postdoctoral research fellow at the African Cities Research Consortium.
+Miriam Maina is a town planner and urban researcher.
+She recently completed a postdoctoral research fellowship at the African Cities Research Consortium, where she was part of the housing domain team.

 ----